Specialties

 Therapy for Therapists

 If you are a therapist looking for your own therapy, it can be very difficult to find someone you feel comfortable with.
 I have experience working with other mental health professionals and strive to honor your knowledge while ensuring that our work does not feel like supervision or chatting with a colleague.
-You deserve your own space whether you need to process the challenges our the work you do or address concerns entirely unrelated to your work.
+You deserve your own space to be heard - whether you need to process the challenges of the work you do or address concerns entirely unrelated to your work.

-While these are some of the areas I most commonly work with, I also have experience working with a variety of other concerns including parenting challenges, depression or mood disorders, major life transitions, self-esteem issues, perfectionism, and school/college challenges.
+While these are some of the areas I most commonly work with, I also have experience working with a variety of other concerns including parenting challenges (especially related to raising neurodivergent children), depression or mood disorders, major life transitions (retirement, caring for aging parents, or launching into adulthood), self-esteem issues, perfectionism, and school/college challenges.

 Not sure if we would be a good fit?
 A consultation is a great opportunity to ask questions and check to see if I am able to meet your needs.
 If you would like to chat, feel free to reach out by clicking the link above!